JulianH99/chameleon.nvim/README.md

 file.
 The command `:ChamClearConfig` will clean the config file and get rid of all customizations (another command to clear only the current working dir's config is planned).

+## TODO
+- Select automatic foreground color when background color option is used.